 Ethnic Studies Graduation Requirement

-We held listening sessions with students, families, educators, and Washington residents about what they’d like to see in an ethnic studies requirement.
+In late 2021, we held listening sessions with students, families, educators, and Washington residents about what they’d like to see in an ethnic studies requirement.
 Watch the pre-session presentation or a listening session linked below:

 - Educator session held on October 19